emogenet/xe/README.md

   - ubuntu unity

-Generally speaking, if your system tray speaks the xembed protocol, I expect xe.py to work out of the box (caveat emptor: I haven't tried, but it will very likely not work on wayland).
+Generally speaking, if your system tray speaks the xembed protocol, I expect xe.py to work out of the box (caveat emptor: it won't work on wayland).

 Easiest way to check if it works for you: